 APAC SCIB Executive Risk Forum ("ERF") is the highest Risk decision forum in Santander's APAC region.
 It is chaired by the Regional CRO and includes all the ExCo members.
-This decision body concentrates all sanctioning authorities related to Risk Management (that can be further delegated in other forums as appropriate).
-Its main functions are:
+This decision body concentrates all sanctioning authorities related to Risk Management.
+Some of these authorities have been further delegated in other forums.
+ERF main authorities include: